cjgronlund/project-rome/project-rome-docs/includes/android/notification-init.md

 ### Register your app form cross-device Connected Devices Platform access

 Next, register your app for the [cross-device experiences feature of the Microsoft Developer Dashboard](https://developer.microsoft.com/dashboard/crossplatform/web).
-This is a different procedure from registering on the Windows Dev Center, which was covered in the [Getting started guide](getting-started-rome-android.md).
+This is a different procedure from registering on the Windows Dev Center, which was covered in the preliminary steps above.
 It authorizes the Connected Devices Platform to send notifications using the native push notification service.
 The Dev Center on-boarding process will require:
 * Your app's client ID.
 * The Google Cloud Messaging key (for Android).
 This is needed in order to deliver data and commands to the app (on a device which may be locked or asleep) in the form of notifications.